MLocherer/UDE-prostate_raw/README.md

 ## Cite this work

-If you find this work useful and use it for your own project please cite the following work: [Multi‑label semantic segmentation of magnetic resonance images of the prostate gland](https://doi.org/10.1007/s44163-024-00162-z)
+If you find this work useful and use it for your own project please cite it as follows:

+Locherer, M., Bonenberger, C., Ertel, W. et al. Multi-label semantic segmentation of magnetic resonance images of the prostate gland.
+Discov Artif Intell 4, 66 (2024). https://doi.org/10.1007/s44163-024-00162-z